RishiDalvi/jalseva_Project/README.md

 ## 🌟 Project Overview

-**JALseva** is a CSR (Corporate Social Responsibility)-driven initiative that bridges the gap between companies seeking meaningful social impact and water-centric community needs.
+**JalSeva** is a CSR (Corporate Social Responsibility)-driven initiative that bridges the gap between companies seeking meaningful social impact and water-centric community needs.
 Companies often spend CSR funds but struggle to measure or showcase impact — **JALseva solves this problem** by offering an end-to-end platform for project discovery, funding, tracking, and impact visualization.

 ---